dopcn/DroppingBall/README.md

 A core bluetooth framework sample in swift

-with Xcode 7 beta and Swift 2
+with Xcode 8.2 and Swift 3

 ![](out.gif)

-test